 - Just like secondary quantitative data, this type of data may not fit the needs of your study.

 Selecting the most suitable data or a combination of several data types is a challenging process because it requires having a full understanding of their features and characteristics.
 While the above differences may seem a little bit over the top at first, they are quite easy to understand and comprehend.
 Once you fully understand them, you can easily select what type of data suits best the aim and objectives of your study.
-If after reading this article you still have doubts as to what data type to use in your dissertation, you can get professional help by contacting our academic writing service.
-Our professional writers will help you select the most suitable research design, whether it will be qualitative, quantitative, primary, or secondary.
+If after reading this article you still have doubts as to what data type to use in your dissertation, you can get professional help by contacting our dissertation writing service.
+Our professional UK writers will help you select the most suitable research design, whether it will be qualitative, quantitative, primary, or secondary.